FORSMITHG/ACC5/README.md

 - Ensure Windows is fully updated before installing.
 - Disable sleep mode or power saving features for workstations used for 24/7 viewing.
 - Audio & mic support is optional and not required for basic use.

-For support, reach out to IT Systems at Angstrom Fiber.